trocco-io/embulk-parser-excel-poi/README.md

 * **Plugin type**: parser
 * **Guess supported**: no
-* Embulk 0.10 or later
+* Embulk 0.9 or earlier

 ## Example